zhiconghu/AM10_Group8/README.md

 ## Source of data
-We obtained our data from Kaggle, which is a virtual repository with thousands of real-world data sets available for free; the exact url address is below:
+We obtained our data from Kaggle, which is a virtual repository with thousands of real-world data sets available for free; the exact url address is:
 *https://www.kaggle.com/ahmedlahlou/accidents-in-france-from-2005-to-2016*

 ## Statistical techniques we will be using